CynicPoet/Company-Expense-managemt-System/README.md

-# Company-Expense-managemt-System
+### Company-Expense-managemt-System

-### We have Built In Different Interfaces on Tomcat Server with JDBC + SQL Server
+#### We have Built In Different Interfaces on Tomcat Server with JDBC + SQL Server

----
+Team Memebers

-> Shivam Pokharker
+ -Shivam Pokharker

->Varun Balbudhe
+ -Varun Balbudhe

->Vemula Ramani
+ -Vemula Ramani